fribbels/Fribbels-Epic-7-Optimizer/README.md

 - After selecting a screenshot folder and pressing submit, nothing happens or gets stuck.
 Check if there are any invalid screenshots in your folder.
 They should all look like the one in the Getting Started section, and bad screenshots may cause it to get stuck.
 - If you don't see the .exe file, you might have downloaded the Source code instead of the binaries.
 Go to https://github.com/fribbels/Fribbels-Epic-7-Optimizer/releases
  And click on the 'FribbelsE7Optimizer-x.x.x-win.7z' file (for whatever the latest version is)
+- If your optimization suddenly stops working completely, check if you have one of these weird looking items in your gear tab: https://i.imgur.com/BzAgRjR.png.
+If one is there, edit it to fill in all the fields, but just leave the stats at 0. https://i.imgur.com/wDKDaE5.png

 ## Contact me